5th Year Weekly Grinds

 Biology (H)

 This course is designed for students studying Higher Level Biology.
-Classes are exam-centered and particular attention is paid to past papers.
+Classes are exam-centred and particular attention is paid to past papers.
 The course is delivered by an experienced examiner of Leaving Cert Higher Level Biology who places strong emphasis on exam technique/keywords and the marking scheme.
 Worksheets are also given to help students gain an understanding of experiments associated with the Higher Level Biology course.

 Topics from: